IcyJake/MathHelper-v1.0/README.md

 # MathHelper-v1.0
-MathHelper is a ROBLOX Lua script I made to originally help me with my math homework, but I decided to release it, so maybe it can be of use to you guys as well.
+MathHelper is a ROBLOX Lua script with custom math-related functions.